dnmilne/ask-logic/README.md

 ###Keeping the state informed

-This state object needs to be kept informed of what is going on.
+The `state` needs to be kept informed of what is going on.
 It doesn't listen for changes automatically.

-* Whenever an answer to a question field changes, you should make sure the response object stores the updated answer, and then call `state.handleAnswerChanged(fieldId)`.
+* Whenever an answer to a question field changes, you should make sure the `response`  stores the updated answer, and then call `state.handleAnswerChanged(fieldId)`.
 * Whenever the user wants to continue to the next page or complete the survey, you should call `state.handleContinue()`.
 * Whenever the user wants to step back to a previous page, you should call `state.handleBack()`.

-The state object assumes the schema is immutable, and will never change.
+The state object assumes the `schema` is immutable, and will never change.
 If you do change it, then you should create a new state object.

 ###Managing the response

-The response object stores the users' progress through the survey; their answers to questions and (for multi-page surveys) the page they are on.
-So, the process of answering fields should produce a response object like this:
+The response object stores a user's progress through the survey; their answers to questions and (for multi-page surveys) the page they are on.
+So, the process of answering fields should build up a response object like this:

 	{
+		id: "qpwek2l3jk3",
+    	surveyId: "simpleTestSurvey",
+    	respondentId: "dave@dave.com",
 		answers: {
 			"qName":{text:"Dave"},
 			"qHappy":{choice:"Yes"}
 		},
+		tags: ["cohort_1"]
 		pageIndex: 0,
 		completed: false
 	}

 The `answers` are a simple map of field ids to answer objects.
 You are expected to manipulate them directly, so you will probably want them wired to the text inputs, radio buttons and whatnot.

+The `tags` are a simple array of string tags, which you are also free to modify directly.

 You should never directly modify any other part of the response object, however.
 The state object will take care of that.